-Sometimes I intentionally decide to indulge myself.
+On rare occasions, I intentionally decide to indulge myself.
 I will eat junk food and catch up on the taped movies and love every minute of it.
 Sometimes it’s exactly what I need.
-But, and this is important, if I felt sorry for myself and and park myself in front of the TV without thinking it through, it would not have been therapeutic.
-Am I making all this clear?

 Intentional choosing means we’re deciding for ourselves how to spend whatever discretionary time we have.
 When I make a deliberate choice to indulge myself, it seems to prevent me from just allowing it to happen in the future.
 It’s kind of like the old saying, “A little of what tickles your fancy is good.”
-Again, it’s because I’m the one calling the shots.
+Again, it’s because me, not my depression, is one calling the shots.

 God bless and I hope you have a good day.